msporek/etherscan-access/README.md

 # etherscan-access
-A Typescript module for accessing Etherscan API to get information about accounts, contracts and transactions on the Ethereum blockchain (Ethereum mainnet).
+Typescript module for accessing Etherscan API to get information about accounts, contracts and transactions on the Ethereum blockchain (Ethereum mainnet).

 Functionalities implemented:
 -